 The condo market in Blossom Valley

 And now let’s look at the trends and statistics for closed sales of condos and townhomes last month.
-Properties sold in average under a month, inventory waned, and the sales to list price ratio rose.
-The condo and townhome market appears to be following similar trends to the single family housing market, but a little milder overall.
+Properties sold on average in just under 3 weeks, the number of active listings and closed sales rose significantly while pending sales fell, and the sales to list price ratio crept up a hair.
+Market absorption and time to sell remained fairly stable with properties moving fast.
+The condo and townhome market appears remain milder than the market for single family homes, but resoundingly in the seller’s favor.

 Blossom Valley Condo Real Estate Market Trends at a Glance